jadecobra/python_tdd_exercises/source/AssertionError.rst

   self.assertTrue(True)

-My knowledge of python has grown, From the tests I can see that
+From the tests I can see that

 * :doc:`True <data_structures_booleans>` is :doc:`True <data_structures_booleans>`